Chorus-bdd/chorus-js-react-calculator/README.md

 ## Chorus React-Redux Calculator

-A sample project which demonstrates how the Docker packaged Chorus interpreter can be used to test a React / Redux APP
+A sample project which demonstrates how the Docker version of Chorus interpreter can be used to test a React / Redux APP running under Docker compose

 *Chorus 3.0.x is an early access build, there may be changes before the official 3.0.0 release*

 ### Building and Running the calculator app locally

+You will need:

-You will need yarn and node installed to build the web app locally, and Docker installed to run the tests
+1. Yarn and Node.js installed to build and run the web app locally
+2. Docker and Docker Compose, to run the e2e tests

+To install and run the app:

 * `yarn install`